Teacher Guided Architecture Search: Discussion and Future Directions

 \section{Discussion and Future Directions}

-We here demonstrate that, when the internal “neural” representations of a powerful teacher neural network are partially observable (such as the brain's neural network), that knowledge can substantially accelerate the discovery of high performing artificial networks.
-We propose a new method to accomplish that acceleration (TG-SAGE) and demonstrate its ability using a previous state-of-the-art network as the teacher.
-Essentially, TG-SAGE jointly maximizes a model's \textit{premature} performance and its representational similarity to those of a partially observable teacher network.
-With the architecture space and search settings tested here, we report a computational efficiency gain of $\sim10\times$ in discovering CNNs for visual categorization.
-This gain in efficiency of the search (with maintained performance) was achieved without any additional constraints on the search space as in more efficient search methods like ENAS \cite{Pham2018} or DARTS \cite{Liu2018}.
+We here demonstrate that, when the internal “neural” representations of a high performing teacher neural network are partially observable (such as the brain's neural network), that knowledge can substantially accelerate the discovery of high performing artificial networks.
+We propose a new method to accomplish that acceleration (TG-SAGE) and demonstrate its utility using an existing state-of-the-art computerized network as the teacher (ResNet) and its potential using a partially-observed biological network as the teacher (primate ventral visual stream).
+Essentially, TG-SAGE jointly maximizes a model's \textit{premature} performance and its internal representational similarity to those of a partially observable teacher network.
+With the architecture space and search settings tested here, we report a computational efficiency gain of $\sim10\times$ in discovering CNNs for performance on visual categorization.
+This gain in search efficiency (reduced computational resource budget with similar categorization performance) was achieved without any additional constraints on the search space as in alternative search methods like ENAS \cite{Pham2018} or DARTS \cite{Liu2018}.
 We empirically demonstrated this by performing searches in several CNN architectural spaces.

-In addition, as a proof of concept, we here showed how limited measurements from the brain (neural population patterns of responses to many images) could be formulated as teacher constraints to accelerate the search for higher performing networks.
-However, it remains to be seen if larger scale neural measurements -- which are obtainable in the near future -- could achieve even better acceleration.
+Could this approach be applied at scale using high performing biological systems?
+We here showed how limited measurements from the brain (neural population patterns of responses to many images) could be formulated as teacher constraints to accelerate the search for higher performing networks.
+It remains to be seen if larger scale neural measurements -- which are obtainable in the near future -- could achieve even better acceleration.

-An important aspect of teacher guided architecture search relates to the metrics used for evaluating similarity of representational spaces.
-Here we used representational dissimilarity matrix to achieve this goal.
-However, we acknowledge that RDM might not be the most accurate or fastest metric for this purpose.
-Exploring other representational analysis metrics like Singular Vector Canonical Correlation Analysis (SVCCA) \cite{Raghu2017} are an important direction we would like to pursue in the future.

-Another interesting future direction would be to conduct the architecture search by iteratively substituting the teacher network with the best network discovered so far.
-This approach would make the procedure independent of the choice of the teacher network and make it possible to perform efficient search when good teacher architectures have not been deployed yet.

 { }

 \thefigure{S\arabic{figure}} \thetable{S\arabic{table}}